-In this article
+In this article:

 Project basics

-A new project can be created manually on the Projects page or automatically when a potential client fills out a lead capture form.
+A new project can either be created manually from Projects >> New Project or automatically with a lead capture form.

 Project sidebar

 3. Contract: Each project can have one contract.
-You’ll add it here.

 5. Project status: Set a project status to track progress.